Welcome to the Villa Kensington

 Approx. room size 86 ft² or 9 sqm

 Free Wi-Fi access, a TV, tea and coffee making facilities, a hairdryer and a private bathroom with a selection of toiletries are included in this room.

 We genuinely believe to be one of the best value for money hotels in South Kensington and central London.
 The Villa Kensington Hotel is a beautiful historical building, located in a quiet, elegant street two walking minutes away from Gloucester Road underground station (SW7).

-*Rates inclusive of continental Breakfast when booking directly.
 The Villa Kensington hotel is a Non-smoking premise throughout.

 Hyde Park is a Grade I-listed major park in Central London.
 It is the largest of four Royal Parks that form a chain from the entrance of Kensington Palace through Kensington Gardens and Hyde Park